waynewccheng/paulcode/paper/draft/Data/ND_Filters/Readme.txt

 col 4: total uncertainty (sqrt of sum of square of col 2 and col 3) col 5: expanded uncertainty: 2 * col 4

+Lin_reg_cam: linear regression parameters for each wavelength, the spectrometer mesasurements is the truth, it's a weighed linear interpolation using the total uncertainty on the camera measurements col 1: slope col 2: intercept col 3: rmse